This article covers how to configure an Omnissa Horizon connection and monitor your Horizon components with ControlUp.

 Data Collector

-We strongly recommend that you use a dedicated data collector for all EUC environment connections.
+We recommend that you always use a dedicated data collector for Omnissa Horizon and all EUC environment connections.
 A data collector can be any machine that has the ControlUp Agent installed.
-To learn more, see ControlUp Data Collector.
+Do not mix data collector and non-data collector connections in your EUC environment, as they might return unexpected results.

 To learn how to define a data collector for Horizon, watch our video.